AdobeDocs/experience-manager-65.en/help/sites-administering/rich-text-editor.md

 >[!NOTE]
 >
->The [Core Components text component](https://helpx.adobe.com/experience-manager/core-components/using/text.html) allows template editors to configure many RTE plug-ins in the user interface as content policies, eliminating the need for technical configuration.
-Content policies can work with RTE user interface configurations as described.
-For more information, see the [RTE user interface settings and content polices](/help/sites-administering/rich-text-editor.md#rtecontentpolicies), [Create page templates](/help/sites-authoring/templates.md), and the [Core Components developer documentation](https://helpx.adobe.com/experience-manager/core-components/using/developing.html).
+>The [Core Components text component](https://docs.adobe.com/content/help/en/experience-manager-core-components/using/components/text.html#the-text-component-and-the-rich-text-editor) allows template editors to configure many RTE plugins in a GUI as content policies, eliminating the need for technical configuration.
+Content policies can work with RTE UI configurations as described in this document.
+>
+>For more information, see the [RTE UI settings and content polices](/help/sites-administering/rich-text-editor.md) section of this document as well as [Creating Page Templates](/help/sites-authoring/templates.md) and the [Core Components developer documentation](https://docs.adobe.com/content/help/en/experience-manager-core-components/using/developing/developing.html).

 >[!NOTE]
 >